Jay-Rudel/CS408-5.2-Lab/README.md

         In order to fix we change the green to a more contracting color with black making it closer to white.
 This fixes all of the issues that were found as well.

+    Semantic HTML

+    The Images
+    The Audio Player:
+        1.
+    The Forms
+    The Show/Hide Comment Control
+    The Table
+    Other Considerations?
+        1.
+        2.
 ## References / If needed
     The only source I used for this project was the reading that was provided to us.
 Just to make sure